Aliases for ERVK-6 Gene

 Previous HGNC Symbols for ERVK-6 Gene

 GeneCards Summary for ERVK-6 Gene

 ERVK-6 (Endogenous Retrovirus Group K Member 6) is a Protein Coding gene.
-Diseases associated with ERVK-6 include hiv-1.
+Diseases associated with ERVK-6 include hiv-1 and ovarian germ cell tumor.
 GO annotations related to this gene include nucleic acid binding and structural molecule activity.

 UniProtKB/Swiss-Prot for ERVK-6 Gene

 Retroviral envelope proteins mediate receptor recognition and membrane fusion during early infection.
 Endogenous envelope proteins may have kept, lost or modified their original function during evolution.
 This endogenous envelope protein has lost its original fusogenic properties.